 I’m sure business ideas often pop into your head while you’re in the shower, while driving, or waiting in line.
 The next time that happens, write it down.

 Don’t filter or censor them, no matter how silly that business idea sounds.
 Some of them are “rough coal” that can later reveal a diamond when polished.

 For example, do you think it’s a good business idea to sell rocks as pets?
 Yup, take a piece of rock and sell them to people as something they can treat as pets.
 Silly right?

 But here’s a fact… Gary Dahl did just that with “Pet Rocks” and he earned millions from it.
 The idea isn’t so silly now, right?

 2. Look at businesses that failed.

 There was a coffee shop at the commercial complex in our subdivision, which eventually closed after a few months because of poor sales.
-A year later, a new coffee shop opened in the same location, which remains open until today.
+A year later, a new coffee shop opened in the same location, which remains open today.
 What happened?

 The first coffee shop targeted young urban professionals – the “Starbucks crowd”.
 Meanwhile, the second one targeted students and designed the place to be a tambayan – a change in its target market was all it needed to become profitable.

 3. Read lifestyle and business magazines, both online and offline.